There are a number of reasons why a person may want to invest in property, but they never actually get around to it.

 - Those who are renting because they are struggling financially, and they live with only 1 or 2 weeks living expenses in the bank – meaning they are always just one small emergency away from being broke.

-Choose locations and type of properties that appeal to tenants in category #1.
+Choose locations and types of properties that appeal to tenants in category #1.

 2. Taking note of supply and demand.

-Supply and demand is important – and I don’t just mean supply and demand of rental properties.
+Supply and demand are important – and I don’t just mean supply and demand of rental properties.